 Captain Curtis, a Legion mole in Camp McCarran, also kills himself after you report him to Colonel Hsu, providing you didn't kill him yourself.

-Also in Fallout: New Vegas, when the security came on-line at the Sierra Madre Casino, some of the guests killed themselves to avoid dying of starvation or being killed by security.
+In the Dead Money DLC, when the security came on-line at the Sierra Madre Casino, some of the guests killed themselves to avoid dying of starvation or being killed by security.
 This was the ultimate fate of Vera Keyes, the singer for whom the casino was built.

 If General Oliver was talked down in the House ending, Mr. House will state that Oliver has a roughly 40% chance of committing suicide since he'll be publicly disgraced and held responsible for losing the war once he returns to NCR territory, with his hopes of pursuing a political career dashed to the ground.
 The same probably applies in the Independent Vegas ending.